Edit package

 </script>

 In the example above, component triggers save state event on each Increment button click.
 Note how data object is recreated, rather than count value being modified.
-Since data flow should be top-down it is important not to modify the recieved value, but rather emit a new state (to avoid side-effects).
-After the event has been triggered, change is recieved via prop (updated element state).
+Since data flow should be top-down it is important not to modify the received value, but rather emit a new state (to avoid side-effects).
+After the event has been triggered, change is received via prop (updated element state).
 Similar goes for the TopToolbar:

 TopToolbar.vue